 From there, they’ll need to create a game plan to ensure the individual customer remains on their pathway to success.
 This involves providing a dynamic and personalized onboarding experience, anticipating the customer’s changing needs as they continue to grow, and proactively engaging with them over time to ensure they experience ongoing growth and success with your software.

 (As a quick note, this is where “customer success” differentiates itself from “customer service and support”: While customer service and support are offered upon request, customer success teams should often be facilitating engagement with their users at various times throughout their journey.)

 Finally, customer success teams are also responsible for reporting their findings back to product managers and developers, as well as to the organization’s marketing and sales teams.
 In turn, each team will be able to improve their respective efforts based specifically on these findings—which will allow the organization as a whole to better serve its audience.

 This is key for SaaS companies aiming to facilitate product-led growth.

-Product-Led Growth and the Need for Collaboration Between Product Managers and Customer Success Teams
+Product-Led Growth and the Need for Collaboration in SaaS Product Development

 There’s been a lot of buzz surrounding the phrase “product-led growth” in recent years—but that doesn’t mean it’s just a buzzword.